All About Pickleball

 In addition to the official sites below the Pickleball Channel is a great source.

 After much controversy and doubts over line calls, there are now new rules that make it pretty clear.
 You must be able to clearly see between the line and the ball to call it out.
 Remember, Pickleball relies on playing with integrity and calling faults on yourself or your partner.

 Improve your soft game with dinking… Dinking neutralizes the player who wants to hit hard and it helps you control the pace of the game.
 Learn to be patient as it can take several shots to set up that winning shot for you or your partner!

 Rules and More:

 For a quick summary of the rules click here.

 While we are a recreational club, we do follow the rules adopted by the International Federation of Pickleball (IFP).
-As of Jan.
-15, 2020 the 2020 Edition is now available for download Click Here to access a pdf of the rulebook.
+The 2022 Edition is now available for download Click Here to access a pdf of the rulebook.
+For a summary of rule changes for 2022, click here.

 For More Information